 • IBKR Impact: A mobile app that helps investors select holdings most in line with their values.

 But Workstation remains the workhorse.
-The platform supports investments across 150 global markets, and offers a wide variety of features, including real-time monitoring, risk management tools, paper trading—all packaged under a heavily customizable layout.
+The trading platform supports investments across 150 global markets, and offers a wide variety of features, including real-time monitoring, risk management tools, paper trading—all packaged under a heavily customizable layout day traders can use.

 While TWS users can still select the original view, they can build their own bespoke view through Mosaic.
 Functions such as stock monitoring, order entry, charts, and more appear as “tiles,” sized and arranged however you want them, and you can save custom layouts designed for one or more monitors.